yetanotherco/zkRust/README.md

         └── main.rs
 ```

-For more complex projects can define a separate library folder for your use.
+Projects can also store libraries in a separate `lib/` folder.

 ```
 .